Environmental Engineering Careers

 - river and ocean ice dynamics

 Internships and co-op opportunities at Clarkson are wide-ranging for environmental engineers.
-As a student in environmental engineering, you have the ability to pursue an internship or co-op within your field of interest.
-Below is a list of organizations at which students like you have interned.
+You can pursue an internship or co-op within your field of interest.
+Below is a list of organizations at which our environmental engineering majors have interned.